quincycheng/custom-tunnel-setup-for-pam/README.md

-# Custom HTTP tunnel setup for on-permise PAM
+# Custom HTTP tunnel setup for on-premise PAM

 This page contains setup info on how to configure HTTP tunnel using https://github.com/mmatczuk/go-http-tunnel for on-premise PAM